Will Arizona cover the spread vs. Purdue? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- The Wildcats score 94 points per game, 24.9 more points than the 69.1 the Boilermakers give up.
+- The 94 points per game the Wildcats average are 24.9 more points than the Boilermakers allow (69.1).

 - When Arizona puts up more than 69.1 points, it is 8-0 against the spread and 8-0 overall.